 auriculars (ear coverts) - the feathers that cover the bird's ear opening (located behind the eyes).

-breast - the area over the belly and under the thprimaries - the main flight feathers on the wings (they are located on lower [outer] parts of the wings). scexternal bird anatomy to labelapulars - feathers on the shoulder (also called lesser secondary coverts).
+breast - the area over the belly and under the thprimaries - the main flight feathers on the wings (they are located on lower [outer] parts of the wings). scapulars - feathers on the shoulder (also called lesser secondary coverts).

 secondaries - the smaller flight feathers on the wings - they are on the upper part of the wings (above the primaries).